apache/click/documentation/xdocs/README.txt

     ant get-deps

-The 'get-deps' command will downlooad the dependency from the 'Click Docbook' project.
+The 'get-deps' command will download the dependency from the 'Click Docbook' project.
 The dependency is a 9MB zip file containing all that is needed to build the documentation.